Length minimizing paths in the Hamiltonian diffeomorphism group: -homotopy

 \section{$\lambda$-homotopy}

-Chekanov \cite{chekanov:li98} defined an algebraic framework to prove an existence theorem of Lagrangian intersections.
+Chekanov \cite{chekanov:li98} defines an algebraic framework to prove an existence theorem of Lagrangian intersections.
 We recall the definitions and prove a new algebraic result, Proposition \ref{prop:A}, needed in the proof of Theorem \ref{thm:B}.

 Let $\Gamma$ be a free abelian group and $\lambda: \Gamma \to \R$ be an injective homomorphism.
 Such a mapping is called a weight function.
 Denote

 Let $k$ be a commutative ring with nonzero unity and $K=k(\Gamma)$ be the group ring over $k$.
 The group ring $K$ includes the group $\Gamma$ as a subgroup.